huffyhenry/huffyhenry.github.io/_posts/2018-07-12-worldcup-contest.md

 ---

 <small>
-_This short write-up was posted
-[directly on Github](https://github.com/huffyhenry/dixon-coles-worldcup) two days before the 2018 World Cup final.
-It's not a very serious bit of analysis, but I am still proud of our marital teamwork.
-(22 Oct 2018)_
+_(22 Oct 2018) This short write-up was posted [directly on Github](https://github.com/huffyhenry/dixon-coles-worldcup) two days before the 2018 World Cup final.
+It's not a very serious bit of analysis, but I am still proud of our marital teamwork._
 </small>

 My wife entered a World Cup prediction contest at her workplace.